Deploying microservices to Amazon Web Services

 • eksctl: In this guide, you will use the eksctl Command Line Interface (CLI) tool for provisioning your EKS cluster.
 Navigate to the eksctl releases page and download the latest stable release.
 Extract the archive and add the directory with the extracted files to your path.

 • AWS CLI: You will need to use the AWS Command Line Interface (CLI).
-For this guide, use AWS CLI Version 2, which is intended for use in production environment.
-All installers for AWS CLI version 2 include and use an embedded copy of Python, independent of any other Python version that you might have installed.
+For this guide, use AWS CLI Version 2, which supports IAM authentication for your Amazon EKS cluster and is intended for use in production environments.
+All installers for AWS CLI version 2 include and use an embedded copy of Python, which operates independently of any other Python version installed on your system.
 Install the AWS CLI by following the instructions in the official Installing the AWS CLI documentation.

 To verify that the AWS CLI is installed correctly, run the following command: